-While hard skills (typically thought of as directly teachable abilities) are vital requirements for accomplishing work tasks, soft skills are the ones that determine how the accomplishments are carried out and communicated to others.
+Hard skills (we typically see them as directly teachable abilities) are vital requirements for accomplishing work tasks.
+Conversely, soft skills are the ones that determine how we carry out and communicate accomplishments.
 And companies are fast beginning to accept that soft skills are just as critical.

-A gap in an organisation’s soft skills at large is a particularly chancy situation, because it likely means that the hard skills are not being used in the best possible manner.
-The Mind Tools online skills development portal gives straightforward examples of this: being good at getting clients but unable to keep them, and a high staff turnover with people needing ongoing re-training.
+A gap in an organisation’s soft skills at large is a particularly chancy situation.
+This is because it likely means that the hard skills are not in use in the best possible manner.
+The Mind Tools online skills development portal gives straightforward examples of this.
+One is being good at getting clients but unable to keep them.
+Another is a high staff turnover with people needing ongoing re-training.
 In both these scenarios, interpersonal relationships suffer due to the lack of soft skills and their application, and as a result the organisation’s efficacy is sub-optimal.

 Early in 2015, large-scale employer McDonald’s conducted a UK-based economic research study.
-Among the research’s findings were that over 50% of employers thought of certain secondary skills as more important than academic results, and yet over 50% of job seekers did not include or could not market their soft skills in their employment applications.
+Among the research’s findings were that over 50% of employers thought of certain secondary skills as more important than academic results.
+Yet over 50% of job seekers did not include or could not market their soft skills in their employment applications.